Syknapse/Contribute-To-This-Project/terminal-tutorial.md

 cd Contribute-To-This-Project
 ```

-Now create a branch using the `git checkout` command
+Now create a new branch using the `git checkout` command

 ```bash
 git checkout -b your-new-branch-name